AOSC-Dev/acbs/docs/source/install.rst

 .. _Autobuild3: https://github.com/AOSC-Dev/autobuild3

 ..
-[1] Note: By installing optional dependencies, ACBS can be enhanced.
+[1] Note: By installing optional dependencies, functionalities of ACBS could be enhanced.
 These dependencies are available on PyPI.

 Initial configurations
 ----------------------